Intra-Abdominal Abscess

 Who is at risk for an intra-abdominal abscess?

 Abdominal surgery or trauma can put you at risk for an intra-abdominal abscess.
-So, too, can health problems like diabetes or inflammatory bowel disease.
+Additional concerns are health problems like diabetes or inflammatory bowel disease (IBD).

 What are the symptoms of an intra-abdominal abscess?